Blockport (BPT) 1-Day Trading Volume Hits $31,678.00

-Blockport (CURRENCY:BPT) traded down 1.4% against the dollar during the 1 day period ending at 19:00 PM Eastern on July 19th.
-During the last seven days, Blockport has traded 4.5% lower against the dollar.
-Blockport has a market capitalization of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
-One Blockport coin can now be purchased for approximately $0.0386 or 0.00000368 BTC on cryptocurrency exchanges.
+Blockport (CURRENCY:BPT) traded down 1.4% against the U.S. dollar during the one day period ending at 20:00 PM Eastern on July 24th.
+One Blockport coin can now be purchased for $0.0386 or 0.00000368 BTC on major exchanges.
+Over the last week, Blockport has traded 4.5% lower against the U.S. dollar.
+Blockport has a market capitalization of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.

 Blockport Coin Profile